Violent protests erupt for second day in Egypt's Port Said

 His Islamist successor, Mohamed Mursi, has struggled to restore security since he was elected in June.
 Some 60 people died during a string of violent street protests between January 25, the anniversary of the revolution, and February 4 this year.

-A perception among some Egyptians that Mursi and his Muslim Brotherhood are trying to monopolies power has fuelled some demonstrations, as has a more general sense of political and economic malaise.
+A perception among some Egyptians that Mursi and his Muslim Brotherhood are trying to monopolize power has fuelled some demonstrations, as has a more general sense of political and economic malaise.

-Additional reporting by Marwa Awad and Alexander Dziadosz in Cairo and Amr Dalsh in Port Said; Writing by Sylvia Westall; Editing by Louise Ireland
+Reporting by Yousri Mohamed, Marwa Awad and Alexander Dziadosz; Editing by Louise Ireland